-- foster understanding of and solidarity with marginalized communities
+- Strengthen understanding of and solidarity with marginalized communities

 History of the Program

-- 2 post-trip meetings in the fall quarter
+- Two post-trip recollection meetings in the Fall

 Participants are selected from staff and faculty leaders (and at times key community members) who seek to use this experience to advance university mission through their respective roles on campus.
 Priority is given to: